hauleth/phoenix_bakery/README.md

 To use `PhoenixBakery.Zstd` you need at least one of:

+- Erlang 28 or above to use the built in `zstd` lib
 - Add `{:ezstd, "~> 1.0", runtime: false}` to use NIF version of Zstd compressor.
 It requires C code compilation and `git` tool to be available to fetch the code of `zstandard` code.